How a KY-038 Sound Sensor works and how to Interface it with ESP32?

 Circuit Diagram for Decibel Meter with Sound

-Connecting the sound sensor to the microcontroller is simple, we just need to power the module with 3.3V power and connect the analog out pin to the ESP32.
+Connecting the sound sensor to the microcontroller is simple; we just need to power the module with 3.3V power and connect the analog out pin to the ESP32.
 Now we can process the signal with the ADC of the ESP32.
-We have also connected three LEDs to show the intensity of the device and we are also showing the recorded decibel on the OLED display.
-The LEDs are connected to the GPIO pins of the ESP32 and the OLED module is connected to the I2C pins of the ESP32 device.
+We have also connected three LEDs to show the intensity of the device, and we are also showing the recorded decibel on the OLED display.
+The LEDs are connected to the GPIO pins of the ESP32, and the OLED module is connected to the I2C pins of the ESP32 device.
 Learn more about interfacing OLED with ESP32 here.

 Decibel Meter Circuit

-Arduino Code for Decibel Meter
+Complete Arduino Code for ESP32 Decibel Meter

 The code for the Arduino-based decibel meter is very simple and easy to understand.
 In the code, we will just measure the audio noise coming from the microphone and convert it to a digital signal with an ADC sample and figure out the decibel noise.